 Mail.
 You can send your order for forms, instructions, and publications to the following address.
 You should receive a response within 10 days after your request is received.

-Internal Revenue Service 1201 N. Mitsubishi Parkway Bloomington, IL 61705-6613
+Internal Revenue Service 1201 N. Mitsubishi Motorway Bloomington, IL 61705-6613 have a speech disability, call 1-800-829-4059 to order forms and publications.

 Phone.
 Many services are available by phone.